-Each program in Community Connections is driven by a student committee comprising members of the RA team, a member of the ResClub Committee and interested residents.
-Residents are given the opportunity to join a committee through an application process.
+Each program in Community Connections is driven by a student committee.
+Residents are given the opportunity to join a committee through an Expression of Interest.

 Professional Development

 Develop key skills that boost career progression, and get hands-on experience with our Professional Development program.
 UniHall offers you many opportunities and avenues to develop real-world experience alongside your academic studies, including: